tomas-fryza/avr-course/Labs/05-segment/README.md

 ## Experiments on your own

-1. Try extending the decimal counter to four positions and display values from 0 to 9999.
+1. Try extending the decimal counter to four positions and display stopwatch values from 00.00 to 59.59.

 2. Modify the look-up table and program a cycling snake, such as [[2]](https://www.youtube.com/watch?v=5cIfiIujSPs) or [[3]](https://www.youtube.com/watch?v=pywOh2YC1ik).